logoPostPlanify

 The scheduling window depends entirely on the tool you use.

-• Instagram App: You can schedule posts up to 75 days in advance.
+• Instagram App: You can schedule posts up to 75 days in advance, with a max of 25 posts per day.

 Can I see scheduled Instagram Stories and Reels?